flipperdevices/flipperzero-firmware/README.md

 - Dolphin: Expanded max level from 3 to 30 using [Roll20](https://roll20.net/compendium/dnd5e/Monsters#h-Experience%20Points), Increased max deed XP per action type from 15 to 45 exp daily & updated animation manifest for max level 30 for all animations (By RogueMaster)
 - Dolphin: Internal manifest updated to have animations always available with max level 30
 - Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
-- Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware), changed to Mood Stays Less Than 6 / Mood Stays High (By RogueMaster)
+- Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware), changed to Mood Stays Less Than 6 / Mood Stays High (but not in game mode) (By RogueMaster)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)
+- Dolphin: Changed daily MAX to 198 on all 7 Deed Types.
+Random Deed Selection used for MAX +3 EXP daily gain.
-- Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily.
+- Dolphin: Plugin Achivement +3 EXP for a total of 198 EXP daily.
 Plugin Achivements are:
 - - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
 - - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
 - - Games Only Mode from Lock Menu